When the Bough Breaks (1994 film): Plot

 Macleah visits the Eben estate and meets a housekeeper who tells her Eben is on vacation but invites her in.
 Inside, Macleah sees photos of Jennifer, the mother, but none of the daughter Jenny.
 She learns that the mother, was a piano prodigy and the daughter is away at private school in Europe.
 One photo in particular is striking, depicting a dark-haired young woman standing in front of a house by a water tower.
 As she is driving back to the precinct, Macleah sees the water tower and crosses traffic to find the house from the picture.
 After knocking to no answer, Macleah goes around back through the open gate and peers into the garage to see an old ice cream truck.
 She breaks a window to enter the home and after patrolling the house, locates the basement door.
 Once downstairs she breaks into a padlocked room and finds a homemade medical operating room with a furnace.
 She spots a shower in the corner and reveals the missing girl from the ice cream truck, terrified and alive.

-After freeing her, they hear a noise from the other room and Macleah discovers Jenny hiding behind a wardrobe.
-Macleah pries open a basement window for their escape but is thwarted by the arrival of Doug Eben who has come to deliver Jenny her birthday present.
-Macleah hides in the medical room watching their interaction.
-Doug lights candles for Jenny and asks her to play for him.
-She goes to the piano and Eben stands behind her as she awkwardly plunks out keys.
-He picks her up and tucks her in and gives her a long kiss but before he makes it upstairs he hears a whimper from the medical room.
-After barging in he has a confrontation with Macleah who lights him on fire as the two young girls escape.
-Macleah grabs her gun and shoots Eben until he slumps over.
+After freeing her, they hear a noise from the adjacent room where Macleah discovers Jenny hiding behind a wardrobe.
+Macleah manages to pry open a basement window for their escape, but their plans are interrupted by the arrival of Doug Eben, who has arrived to deliver Jenny her birthday present.
+Macleah hides in the medical room, observing their interaction.
+Doug lights candles for Jenny and asks her to play the piano.
+She hesitantly plays a few keys as Eben stands behind her.
+He then picks her up, tucks her in, and gives her a long kiss.
+However, before he can leave the room, he hears a whimper from the medical room.
+Upon investigating, he confronts Macleah, resulting in a struggle where Macleah sets him on fire as the two young girls escape.
+Macleah retrieves her gun and shoots Eben until he collapses.

 At the end, Captain Swaggert is seen driving Jenny with pinned hands to meet Jordan, who Macleah has discharged from the psychiatric hospital.
 The twins embrace with tears in their eyes.